 - Body deficiency of magnesium, iron, vitamin B12, and D

 What Is The Treatment Or Management Of This Condition?

 Unfortunately, lipoedema doesn’t have a cure yet.
 However, below are a few things you can do to manage the disease and live your life to the fullest.

 - Manual Lymphatic Drainage, gua-sha, trampolines, dry-brushing, vibration – you name any activity that can move fluids or blood in the body.

 - Light exercises like cycling, walking and swimming.
 Swimming is particularly recommended because it is a form of natural compression on the affected parts of the skin and body.
 However, you should stay away from heavy or high-impact exercises, as they will only make the condition worse.

-- There are also supplements that help manage the rate at which this disease spreads throughout the body.
+- There are also supplements like PhenQ that help manage the rate at which this disease spreads throughout the body.

 - Paleo and Keto diets have also been said to help manage this condition although there is no medical research to back this statement.

 - Liposuction – the act of removal of the abnormal fat cells from the body via surgery.